 Once you have submitted your resume and cover letter or online application, it is a good idea to follow up with potential employers to see if there are any further questions you can answer for them.

 Don’t overwhelm the recipient with correspondence as that may put a sour taste in their mouth, and you will be discarded as a potential candidate.
 If you do not hear anything from the hiring manager or principal, do not despair.
 They may not have responded because a decision was made to pass on your application, file it for future opportunities, or they may have passed it on to other schools looking for someone with your experience and qualifications.

 Apply for “Anchor” Positions/Fill a Need

-Depending on the reason for your move, whether it be your spouse has been transferred or you want a change of scenery, be aware that you may not obtain your dream job right off the bat.
-Take into consideration that you are moving to another state or country that has varying expectations for teachers and you may not qualify right away in the new location.
+Depending on the reason for your move, whether it be your spouse has been transferred, or you want a change of scenery, be aware that you may not obtain your dream job right off the bat.
+Considering that you are moving to another state or country with varying expectations for teachers, you may not qualify right away in the new location.

 Gaining employment as a teaching assistant or a substitute teacher, for example, opens doors within that district and shows the potential employers that you are serious about the move and are willing to put in the work to establish yourself as a team-oriented and dedicated educator.

-You will find that searching for a job from another state can be difficult, but keep an open mind as to where your job search will take you.
+You will find that searching for a job from another state can be difficult, but keep an open mind about where your job search will take you.
 Implement some best practices for job searching to optimize your time.
-Consider positions in a suburban versus urban area, or a private versus public school to set roots.
-This allows you to become more acquainted with the area and make connections within the school community thus establishing yourself and giving you time to showcase your professional skills and experience.
+Consider positions in a suburban versus urban area or a private versus public school to set roots.
+This allows you to become more acquainted with the site and make connections within the school community, thus establishing yourself and giving you time to showcase your professional skills and experience.